munirercan/munirercan.github.io/README.md

 64x16x49 => 64x16x128

 3. Add learnable class embedding.
 This is an extra patch appended to the beginning of the input.
 Size is the same as other patches, 1x28.
-Create 64 of them since batch size is 64, one for each image
+Create 64 of them since batch size is 64, one for each image: 64x1x128

-64x16x128 append as first row 64x1x128 = 64x17x128
+64x16x128, append class embeddings as first row 64x1x128 = 64x17x128

 4. Add position embedding.
 Sum position embedding with current input (this is not append, this is sum).